-The Data Protection - UDO Guard page provides access to the configuration of UDO Guard.
+The Data Protection -Security UDO Guard tab will be available if this is an Archive Appliance or an Archive Appliance Express.
+This page provides access to the configuration of UDO Guard.

 The Archive Appliance employs the optional UDO Guard protection to ensure that media cannot be read outside of it's host Appliance.
 UDO Guard is a low-level drive function that protects user data by preventing the drive from spinning up, and therefore reading, the media unless the correct security key is provided in advance.

 When UDO Guard is enabled, the user must provide, in the form of alphanumeric passwords:

-- An Administration Key: The Administration key is unique to the Appliance and forms one half of the key pair required to lock and unlock the media for any UDO Guard-protected archives in the Appliance. - An Archive Key: The Archive Key must be provided for each protected archive within the Appliance.
+An Administration Key: The Administration key is unique to the Appliance and forms one half of the key pair required to lock and unlock the media for any UDO Guard-protected archives in the Appliance.
+An Archive Key: The Archive Key must be provided for each protected archive within the Appliance.
 An Archive Key is unique to an individual archive and forms the second half of the key pair required to lock and unlock the UDO media associated with it.

-Once entered, the Administration and Archive Keys may be only changed as long as no media is locked using the key-pair.
+After the key is entered, the Administration and Archive Keys may be only changed as long as no media is locked using the key-pair.

 For each archive, the system uses the key pair (Administration Key and Archive Key) to calculate a UDO Guard Key that is unique to that Archive and that Appliance.
-Once media has been protected using the key-pair, neither the Administration nor Archive Key can be changed.
+After the media has been protected using the key-pair, neither the Administration nor Archive Key can be changed.
 The keys are stored in an encrypted format; the Administration Key in the SSM configuration file and the Archive Keys in the Resource Management Database (RMDB).

-Warning: Once defined, keys must be noted and retained in a safe place.
+Warning: After the keys are defined, the keys must be noted and retained in a safe place.
 Loss of either key may prevent access to the media in the event of a recovery from media being required.